mtdot/dafuk/tutorial/vue.js.md

 - `v-for` directive
 - mounting control element by css selector
 - `data` property name is fixed, require a function return data object
+- `methods` property name is fixed, contains functions definitions
+- Vue.js merge all property in data object into global Vue instance so we can access that properties via `this.propertyName` inside methods
 ```js
 data(): { return {}; }
 ```